elnglr/swipify/README.md

+Made with ❤️ for Peppe.
+# TI AMO AYICIGIM BENIMMM

 # Spotify Playlist Cleaner

 A simple web application that helps you clean up your Spotify playlists by letting you quickly decide which songs to keep or remove.